jupyter-server/enterprise_gateway/docs/source/getting-started-kubernetes.md

   apiGroup: rbac.authorization.k8s.io
 ```

-##### Kernelspec Modifications
+#### Kernelspec Modifications

+One of the more common areas of customization we see occurs within the kernelspec files located in `/usr/local/share/jupyter/kernels`.
+To accommodate the ability to customize the kernel definitions, you have two different options: NFS mounts, or custom container images.
+The two options are mutually exclusive, because they mount kernelspecs into the same location in the Enterprise Gateway pod.

+##### Via NFS

-One of the more common areas of customization we see occur within the kernelspec files located in `/usr/local/share/jupyter/kernels`.
-To accommodate the ability to customize the kernel definitions, the kernels directory can be mounted as an NFS volume into the Enterprise Gateway pod thereby making the kernelspecs available to all EG pods within the Kubernetes cluster (provided the NFS mounts exist on all applicable nodes).
+The kernels directory can be mounted as an NFS volume into the Enterprise Gateway pod, thereby making the kernelspecs available to all EG pods within the Kubernetes cluster (provided the NFS mounts exist on all applicable nodes).

 As an example, we have included the necessary entries for mounting an existing NFS mount point into the Enterprise Gateway pod.
 By default, these references are commented out as they require the system administrator configure the appropriate NFS mounts and server IP.
+If you are deploying Enterprise Gateway via the Helm chart (see Deploying Enterprise Gateway, below), you can enable NFS directly via Helm values.

 Here you can see how `enterprise-gateway.yaml` references use of the volume (via `volumeMounts`
 for the container specification and `volumes` in the pod specification):